Cub Scout Pack 1882

 - Scouts who start with Pack 1882 have a high retention rate and stay in scouting after they cross-over to Boy Scout Troops

-- We primarily consists of boys from Commonwealth Elementary, but we welcome any family who wishes to join regardless the school their son attends
+- We primarily consists of boys and girls from Commonwealth Elementary, but we welcome any family who wishes to join regardless the school their child attends

 - Monthly Pack Meetings are held in the Commonwealth Elementary cafeteria